welcome to the mayan ruins website .

 HISTORY AND EXPLORATION

 Calakmul has a very well-defined history.
 More than 20 kings have been identified covering a time span of over 400 years.
-Numerous stelae here and at other sites, as well as other original sources such as hieroglyphic stairways and ceramics, have recorded a time line of events such as royal births, accessions, deaths, marriages, alliances, conquests and defeats.
-A unique matched pairing of Kings and their Queens appear among many of the stelae.
+Numerous stelae there and at other sites, as well as other original sources such as hieroglyphic stairways and ceramics, have recorded a time line of events such as royal births, accessions, deaths, marriages, alliances, conquests and defeats.
+A unique matched pairing of stelae featuring Kings and their Queens appear throughout the site.

-Ceramics and architecture reveal that Calakmul was first settled in the Middle Preclassic (700-350 BCE), and by the Late Preclassic (350 BCE-200 CE) was already an important center along with El Mirador, Wakna, and Nakbe.
+Ceramics and architecture reveal that Calakmul was first settled in the Middle Preclassic (700-350 BCE), and by the Late Preclassic (350 BCE-200 CE) was already an important center featuring large, masonry structures.
+It was a contemporary of other notable Preclassic cities such as El Mirador, Waka, and Nakbe.
 The recovery of numerous “Codex Style” ceramics has led some researchers to contend that Calakmul, along with Nakbe and El Mirador, was involved in producing these very distinctive pieces.

 The Snake Kings

-The first reference to the Kaanul/Snake Dynasty at Calakmul is recorded on Hieroglyphic Stairway 1 at Naranjo in 631 CE which details the defeat of Naranjo by ruler Yuknoom “Head” (ruled 630-636 CE).
-His arrival at Calakmul initiated the dislocation of the previous Bat dynasty who apparently relocated to Oxpemul.
+The first reference to the Kaanu’l/Snake Dynasty at Calakmul is recorded on Hieroglyphic Stairway 1 at Naranjo in 631 CE which details the defeat of Naranjo by ruler Yuknoom ‘Head’ (ruled 630-636 CE).
+His arrival at Calakmul initiated the dislocation of the previous Bat dynasty who possibly relocated to Oxpemul 6.7 miles/10.75 km to the northeast.

-Yuknoom Head begins the era of the “Three Kings” who expanded and ruled over perhaps the largest Maya empire, and lasted for over 100 years.
+Yuknoom ‘Head’ begins the era of the ‘Three Kings’ who expanded and ruled for more than 100 years over perhaps the largest Maya empire.

-All good things come to an end however, and in 695 CE during an attack against Tikal, the probable son of Yuknoom the Great, Yuknoom Yich’aak K’ahk, aka Jaguar/Fire Paw, was defeated by Tikal King Jasaw Chan K’awiil I. His death around this time ushered in his successor, Yuknoom Took’ K’awiil, who ruled until c.736 CE.
-His demise coincides with a further attack from Tikal c.735 CE.
+All good things come to an end however, and in 695 CE during an attack against Tikal, the probable son of Yuknoom the Great, Yuknoom Yich’aak K’ahk, aka Jaguar Fire Paw, was defeated by Tikal King Jasaw Chan K’awiil I. His death around this time ushered in his successor, Yuknoom Took’ K’awiil, who ruled c.698-736.
+He reinvigorated the empire, and is known for erecting the largest number of stelae found so far at the site.
+His daughter, Ix Tiʼ Kaan, married Yajaw Te' K'inich, the ruler of La Corona/Sak Nikte in 721 CE further cementing the relationship between the two sites.
+Yuknoom Took’ K’awill’s demise coincides with another attack from Tikal c.735 CE.
 A lavish tomb, Tomb 1, located within Structure VII is thought to be his.

-Calakmul lost its importance as a major power, though it continued to hold influence for a time over some sites including Caracol, El Peru, Dos Pilas, Naranjo and La Corona/Saknikte.
-In 731 CE a monument at La Corona/Saknikte records the arrival of a Snake Dynasty princess who married into the rulership.
+Calakmul began to lose its importance as a major power, though it continued to hold influence for a time over some sites including Caracol, Waka/El Peru, Dos Pilas, Naranjo and La Corona/Sak Nikte.

-It is thought that the last Snake King who ruled from Calakmul may have been Wamaw K’awiil, who ruled after c.
-736 CE, and may have been the son of Yuknoom Yich’aak K’ahk.
+It is thought that the last Snake King from Calakmul may have been Wamaw K’awiil, who ruled after c.736 CE, and may have been the son of king Yuknoom Took K’awiil.
 Though the record is sparse, it appears he initiated, or completed, the participation of Calakmul with Quirigua ruler K'ak' Tiliw Chan Yopaat to oppose the overlordship of Copan, who was then a strong ally of Tikal (What was it with these guys?).
 He is depicted on a stela there performing a ceremony.
 Quirigua captured the famous king of Copan, Uaxaclajuun Ub’aah, aka 18 Rabbit, and sacrificed him in 738 CE in a public display of defiance.
 Quirigua gained its independence from Copan, and Copan itself was forever degraded as a regional power.

 A final note on the Snake Dynasty.
-Some researchers have proposed that the Snake Dynasty originally came from El Mirador as a Snake/Kan glyph has been discovered there dating back to the Preclassic.
+Some researchers have proposed that the Snake Dynasty originally came from El Mirador as a Snake/Kaan glyph has been discovered there dating back to the Preclassic.
 Other relationships include a sacbe which connected the two sites, as well as the architectural style and the aforementioned “Codex Style” ceramics.
-Future epigraphic discoveries may help fill in the details.
+However, recent investigations at the huge site of Ichkabal just 10 miles/16 km east from Dzibanche has offered potential evidence that this site was the origin of the dynasty.
+Future epigraphic discoveries may help fill in the details, and clarify the relationships between the sites.

-A later ruler, Bolon K’awiil, is mentioned on several monuments and reigned c.751-c.771.
+A late ruler, Bolon K’awiil, is mentioned on several monuments and reigned c.751-c.771.
+He celebrated a Katun Period Ending on 9.17.0.0.0 13 Ajaw 18 Kumku- January 22, 771 CE. by placing a pair of stelae, Stelae 57 and 58 in front of Structure XIII.
 He is titled simply as “Holy Lord of Chiik Naab”.
-No dynastic emblem glyphs are recorded.
+No dynastic emblem glyphs are associated with his name.

 More recent investigations and restorations have been carried out by Carrasco Vargas and Colon Gonzales in 2005, and Rodriguez Campero in 2008 within the Calakmul Archaeological Project (PAC).
 Excavation, conservation and consolidation of structures continues under INAH.